top of page

 Should I Stay Home During Roof Replacement?

-Getting a new roof is a big step in protecting your home — especially here in Central Oregon, where extreme weather can wear down even the toughest materials.
-But many homeowners ask the same question:
+Getting a new roof is a significant step in protecting your home—especially here in Central Oregon, where extreme weather can wear down even the toughest materials.
+Many homeowners often ask the same question:

 “Do I need to stay home during the roof replacement?”